upsella/online/content/pricing.md

 ## PPC Advertising - Monthly Campaigns

-  * After your website is implemented, we can setup a Pay Per Click advertising campain to promote your business on Google AdWords and other platforms.
+  * Another service of ours includes setting up a Pay Per Click advertising campain to promote your business on Google AdWords and other platforms.
   * Google Ads is an online advertising solution that businesses use to promote their products and services on Google Search, Google Display, and through video with YouTube.
   * Google Ads allows advertisers to choose specific goals for their campaigns, like driving phone calls, completing form fills, or driving website visits.
 With a Google Ads account, advertisers can customize their budgets, target customers by location, bid on keywords, and do much
   * We define and monitor keyword performance to optimize your results and minimize your cost per customer conversion.